 - Oil boilers are more popular in rural areas because those areas have limited access to natural gas sources.
 Oil boilers utilize a separate tank where oil is stored until needed.
 When needed, the oil is pumped into the boiler where it then heats up the water.
 This water is either turned into steam to heat up your home, or is delivered to your taps so you have hot water.

 - Condensing boilers are another type of boiler that’s more energy efficient.
 This type of boiler heats water using a heat exchanger before the water is transported to the needed location, and then reheats the water as it returns to the boiler.
 By reusing burnt fuel, that would have otherwise vaporized, to heat water as it passes through, condensing boilers have become one of the most energy-efficient boilers available.

 Polar Bear Mechanical Can Help With All Your Boiler Needs

 Don’t let your boiler issues snowball out of control.
-With Polar Bear Mechanical, our team of HVAC technicians can help you with all of your boiler needs, from boiler installations to boiler maintenance.
+With Polar Bear Mechanical, our HVAC technicians can help you with your boiler needs, from boiler installations to boiler repair.
 If you have questions regarding what type of boiler would best suit your unique needs, or you’d like to schedule an appointment to have us run diagnostics on your existing boiler, contact our team today!